-- Requested amount for financing must be more than MNT 20 billion, or its equivalent in foreign currency - At least 15 percent of the total cost of the project must be covered by the project implementer or other investors and financial institutions - The project or program must be export-oriented, (i.e. the project produces or exports goods or services, provides direct support to exports, such as expanding export activities and mining infrastructure) - The feasibility study must be completed - In the case of a program, a strategic environmental assessment or an environmental impact assessment must have been conducted and approved - The projects and programs have to be implemented within Mongolia - Loans to completed projects will not be refinanced
+- Requested amount for financing must be more than MNT 20 billion, or its equivalent in foreign currency - At least 15 percent of the total cost of the project must be covered by the project implementer or other investors and financial institutions - The project or program must be export-oriented, as in, the project produces or exports goods or services, provides direct support to exports, such as expanding export activities and mining infrastructure - The feasibility study must be completed - In the case of a program, a strategic environmental assessment or an environmental impact assessment must have been conducted and approved - The projects and programs have to be implemented within Mongolia - Loans to completed projects will not be refinanced

-The interest rate of these concessional loans was around 12.44 percent for MNT in the first half of 2020.
-However, this interest rate is for projects without definite funding.
+The interest rate of these concessional loans were around 12.44 percent for MNT in the first half of 2020.
+However, this interest rate is for projects with unclear funding.
 Therefore, depending on the borrower's risk level and other conditions, the interest rate might be lower.

-3.7.3.
+3.6.3.
 Initial public offering or public corporate bond

-The Mongolian Stock Exchange was established in 1991 to aid in the privatization of state-owned enterprises.
+The Mongolian Stock Exchange was established in 1991 to assist in the privatization of stateowned enterprises.
 Over the past three decades, the exchange has been developing rapidly, especially since 2018.
 In 2018, the exchange recorded 8 initial public offerings, a record-breaking amount.
 The wave of IPO was started by LendMN, a fintech company.
 In 2019, there were two IPOs, Invescore NBFI and Bodi Insurance.
 A large number of the IPOs have been financial services.
-Based on the oversubscription of these IPOs, public interest and involvement in the financial market seems to be high.
+Based on the oversubscription of these IPOs, the public involvement and interest seems to be high.